By Maxine Wells

 Are teens using Tinder?

 The short answer?
 Yes.
 Teens are drawn to the simplicity and visual nature of the app.
-Currently, it is estimated that 7% of Tinder’s users are between the ages of 13 and 17.
+It’s been estimated that 7% of Tinder’s users are between the ages of 13 and 17.
 That means that there are at least 3.5 million underage teens using this adult dating app!
 Tinder set new age restrictions in 2016 such that only over 18s are technically allowed on the app.
 But this can be easy to get around.

 Why should parents worry about Tinder?

 One of the main draws to Tinder is the fact that you can meet people who are located near you.
 In fact, you can adjust the location range so only people who are within one mile are shown to you.
 When a match is made and users begin to privately message each other, the conversation quickly turns to arranging a place and time to meet.
 Because both users are so geographically close to each other, teens can easily meet someone they meet through Tinder in a matter of minutes.
-It’s no wonder the app has such a reputation for easy hookups.
+It’s no wonder the app has such a reputation as the hookup app.

-This is even scarier when you consider how many predators could be using Tinder to prey on minors.
+This is even scarier when you consider how many predators could be using the Tinder app to prey on minors.
 Tinder was once even referred to as “the playground for males in their late 20s to 30s to try to match with younger females.”
 The minimum age requirement hasn’t made it any less potentially dangerous and sex offenders are known to be active on the app.

 On top of being exposed to predators, Tinder leaves teens vulnerable to cyberbullying, too.
 Because this app is so superficial, teens can be taunted for how they look, which can have serious long-term consequences, including low self-esteem and dangerous behaviors.
-One of the major attractions of the app is the provocative images people post which can leave young people open to abuse.
+One of the major attractions of the app is the provocative images people post which can leave young people open to potential risks and emotional abuse.

 What other apps are out there?